haskell/cabal/Cabal/doc/developing-packages.markdown

                                 sysconfdir=$(destdir)/$(sysconfdir) \
         ~~~~~~~~~~~~~~~~

-  * You can write your own setup script conforming to the interface
+  * Finally, with the `build-type` `Custom`, you can also write your
+    own setup script from scratch.
+It must conform to the interface
     described in the section on [building and installing
-    packages](#building-and-installing-a-package), possibly using the
+    packages](#building-and-installing-a-package), and you may use the
-    Cabal library for part of the work.
-One option is to copy the
+    Cabal library for all or part of the work.
+One option is to copy
-    source of `Distribution.Simple`, and alter it for your needs.
+    the source of `Distribution.Simple`, and alter it for your needs.
     Good luck.